DuncanSungWKim/redis-doc/topics/cluster-tutorial.md

 This file is never touched by humans, it is simply generated at startup by the Redis Cluster instances, and updated every time it is needed.

-Note that the **minimal cluster** that works as expected requires to contain at least three master nodes.
+Note that the **minimal cluster** that works as expected requires containing at least three master nodes.
 For your first tests it is strongly suggested to start a six nodes cluster with three masters and three slaves.